 Americans are taught that all people are created equal.
 Though this phrase is often ignored in some parts of life, it is followed closely in others.
 For example, Americans treat one another very informally, even in the presence of great differences in age or social status.
 This is not a lack of respect; this is part of the American culture.

 Punctuality: Americans tend to organize their activities around schedules, and many people place a great deal of importance on being on time.
 In America, being late is considered rude.
 If you cannot make an appointment, let the person(s) involved know.

 It may comfort you to know that no individual is immune to culture shock.
 Anyone traveling overseas to a different country for the first time – including expatriates who have previously lived in different countries – will inevitably experience culture shock.
 It may help to know what defines culture shock, the accompanying symptoms, and how to manage them when you experience them.Culture shock

 , simply, is an uneasy feeling of disorientation brought on by the inability to respond appropriately to the social cues of another country that you may be introduced to in daily life situations.
 Your own values, perceptions and ways of doing and organizing things may seem threatened as you begin to notice the differences between your destination country and home.
 It is the accumulation of this psychological disorientation that is known as culture shock.

-Some symptoms of culture shock include: homesickness, boredom, withdrawal, frustration and anxiety, irritability and sleeplessness, depression, stereotyping of host nationals, and hostility toward host nationals.
+Some symptoms of culture shock include: homesickness, boredom, withdrawal, frustration and anxiety, irritability and sleeplessness, depression, stereotyping and hostility toward host nationals.
 Keep in mind that these symptoms and others will vary depending upon your length of stay.
 Most students experience some of these symptoms at some time during their studies.
 If you experience any or all of these symptoms, please talk to your instructor about it so that we can help you.